-All of the local crossroad bridges will remain open during construction with traffic shifted and reduced to one lane in each direction to safety accommodate both traffic and the work zone.
+Beginning the week of July 9, lane closures are scheduled to begin on each of the local crossroad bridges.
+All of the bridges will remain open during repairs with traffic shifted and reduced to one lane in each direction to safety accommodate both traffic and the work zone.

 Repairs will be completed in two stages and are expected to require up to four months at each bridge.
 Please check the Daily Construction Alert for up-to-date closure information.